snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

    %For simplicity, all subsequent discussion will assume a one-to-one
    %correspondence between $\boldsymbol{\xi}$ and $\boldsymbol{x}$.
-   This notion of independent standard space is extended over the notion of ``u-space'' used in reliability methods (see Section~\ref{uq:reliability:local:mpp}) in that it extends the standardized set beyond standard normals.
+   This notion of independent standard space is extended over the notion of "u-space" used in reliability methods (see Section~\ref{uq:reliability:local:mpp}) in that it extends the standardized set beyond standard normals.
    %includes not just independent standard normals, but also independent